DevBobi/SneakHub-Client-ReactJS/README.md

 # Sneak-Hub
 ## Live site: https://sneak-hub.web.app/
 ## Description
-- This is a aneakers management related website.
+- This is a Sneakers management related website.
 You can use this website in professional purpose for you community.

 ## Usage_
 - This is a single page application website.